MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ks/nf-ks-kscreatedefaultclock.md

 ## -description

-Given an IRP_MJ_CREATE request, the <b>KsCreateDefaultClock</b> function creates a default clock that uses the system clock as a time base and associates the IoGetCurrentIrpStackLocation(Irp)-&gt;FileObject with the clock using an internal dispatch table (KSDISPATCH_TABLE).
+Given an IRP_MJ_CREATE request, the <b>KsCreateDefaultClock</b> function creates a default clock that uses the system clock as a time base and associates the IoGetCurrentIrpStackLocation(Irp)->FileObject with the clock using an internal dispatch table (KSDISPATCH_TABLE).
 Does not complete the IRP or set the status in the IRP.

 The <b>KsCreateDefaultClock</b> function can only be called at PASSIVE_LEVEL.